How to Plan a Trip to Alofi

 Where is Alofi Located?

-Alofi is located in the middle of the west coast of Niue.
+Alofi is located in the centre of the west coast of Niue.

 What is the Population of Alofi?